Manifold Destiny: Controversy

 The article, and an included full-page color illustration of Yau grabbing the Fields Medal hanging around Perelman's neck, has garnered controversy.
-It has been the subject of extensive commentaries in blogs.
+It has been the subject of extensive commentaries in blog.
 The controversy revolves around its emphasis on Yau's alleged stake in the Poincaré conjecture, its view that Yau was unfairly taking credit away from Perelman, and its depiction of Yau's supposed involvement in past controversies.

 On 18 September 2006, a few weeks after publication of the article, Yau's attorneys released a letter accusing The New Yorker and the article's authors of defaming him.
 In the letter, the reporters are accused of fabricating quotes and deliberately molding facts into a narrative they knew to be inaccurate.
 The letter also asks for a public apology from The New Yorker; the magazine responded that it stands behind the story.

 Two of the mathematicians interviewed in The New Yorker article — Daniel Stroock and Michael Anderson — have issued statements in opposition to The New Yorker article, after it became available online.
 On 6 October 2006, the statements attributed to Stroock and Anderson were posted on Yau's website.
 On 25 September 2006, a letter from Richard S. Hamilton was posted on Yau's website.
 Hamilton detailed a personal account of the history of the Ricci flow approach to the Poincaré conjecture, saying he was very disturbed by the unfair manner in which Yau had been portrayed in The New Yorker article.
 A number of mathematicians have posted letters expressing support for Yau on his website.

 On 17 October 2006, a profile of Yau in the New York Times devoted about half its length to the Perelman dispute.
 The article said that Yau's promotion of the Cao–Zhu paper "annoyed many mathematicians, who felt that Dr. Yau had slighted Dr. Perelman", but also presented Yau's position, namely that he had never claimed there were gaps in Perelman’s proof, but merely that it was "not understood by all people", and that he "had a duty to dig out the truth of the proof".
 The same New York Times article also noted that it had been discovered that a crucial argument of the Cao–Zhu paper was identical to one from a note by Bruce Kleiner and John Lott posted online in 2003.
 This led to an erratum being issued by Cao and Zhu in the December 2006 issue of the same journal where the original article had appeared.